Chapter 50 BWV 67 Halt im Gedächtnis Jesum Christ

 But it is still a much muted one.
 The key, simple setting and metrical phrases convey nothing of the scintillating opening chorus, or even the dichotomised aria.
 The text simply announces the advent of the glorious day when Christ triumphs, all His enemies are captives and, as a consequence, we really cannot rejoice sufficiently.
 The sentiment is bold, but the music is benign, though beautiful.
 It is, perhaps, little wonder that our tenor still has some doubts.

-The turning point comes in the following alto recitative----though still troubled by the remaining terrible enemy, I see that Your victory has been for me, for faith tells us that You will fulfil Your word through us.
+The turning point comes in the following alto recitative—-though still troubled by the remaining terrible enemy, I see that Your victory has been for me, for faith tells us that You will fulfill Your word through us.
 A nurtured faith and trust are clearly beginning to take hold.
 Again, the recitative is simple, direct and lacking in any excessive gestures.

 The essential point is that some Christians need actively to seek the support of the Lord in order that they sustain their faith.
 The next movement, for solo bass and chorus, brings the various threads together in the ultimate prayer for Divine assistance.